Skip to content

 De-mosaic a raw polarimetric image and save to TIFF stack or individual PNGs.

-This function takes a raw image from a polarimetric camera with a 4x4 superpixel pattern and splits it into separate channels for each color and polarization angle.
+This function takes a raw image from a polarimetric camera with a 4x4 superpixel pattern and splits it into separate channels for each color and polarisation angle.

 Args: input_file (str): Path to the raw image file. metadata (dict): Dictionary containing image metadata with keys: - width (int): Image width in pixels - height (int): Image height in pixels - dtype (str, optional): Data type ('uint8' or 'uint16') output_prefix (str, optional): Prefix for output files.
 If None, uses input filename without extension.
 Defaults to None. output_format (str, optional): Output format, either 'tiff' for a single TIFF stack or 'png' for individual PNG files.
 Defaults to 'tiff'.

-Notes: - The raw image uses a 4x4 superpixel pattern with interleaved polarization and color filters - Output TIFF stack has shape [H, W, 4, 4] with all channels - Output PNGs create 4 files (one per polarization angle) with shape [H, W, 4] showing all color channels
+Notes: - The raw image uses a 4x4 superpixel pattern with interleaved polarisation and color filters - Output TIFF stack has shape [H, W, 3, 4] using the canonical RGB channels - Output PNGs create 4 files (one per polarisation angle) with shape [H, W, 3] showing all color channels

 Source code in photoelastimetry/main.py